 2. Ductwork Condition

 Leaky or undersized ducts are common in older Utah homes.
 A new, efficient system pushing air through damaged ducts will never perform well.
-Budget for a duct inspection ($150–$300) and potential repairs ($500–$2,500) if your system is more than 20 years old.
+Budget for a duct inspection ([contact us for pricing][contact us for pricing]) and potential repairs ([contact us for pricing][contact us for pricing]) if your system is more than 20 years old.

 3. Permits and Local Codes